Sorin Frunzăverde: Political career

 In 1992, he won election to the county council of Caraș-Severin County, becoming president of that body in 1996.

 In December 1997, he was appointed as Ministry of Water, Forestry and Environmental Protection in the cabinet of Victor Ciorbea.
 After Radu Vasile became prime minister in 1998, Frunzăverde moved to the position of Minister of Tourism.

 He twice served as Minister of National Defense.
 The first appointment, from 13 March 2000 to 28 December 2000, came in the First cabinet of Mugur Isărescu when President Emil Constantinescu chose him to replace defence minister Victor Babiuc, who had left the Democratic Party but refused to leave the ministerial post.
 He returned to the post from 25 October 2006 to 5 April 2007, in the first cabinet of Călin Popescu-Tăriceanu after defence minister Teodor Atanasiu resigned following a long running dispute with President Traian Băsescu.

+As a member of the Democratic Party, he was an advocate for changing the party's ideology from social democracy to social conservatism and for ending the cooperation with the Party of European Socialists, in favour of the European People's Party.

 He was a Member of the European Parliament, where he was the Head of the Romanian delegation to the EPP, vice-chairman of the Subcommittee on Security and Defence, member of the Committee on Foreign Affairs.
 Within the European Parliament, he was involved in the EU-Western Balkans dialogue, acting as a member in the Delegation for relations with the countries of south-east Europe and the Delegation to the EU-Former Yugoslav Republic of Macedonia Joint Parliamentary Committee.
 He pushed for his party to join the European People’s Party group after having been affiliated with the Socialist International.